stronnag/inav-follow-me/README.md

 ## Pico Firmware Configuration

 The configurable items are built into the application; it is necessary to rebuild the application to change them.
-Unless you have some (small) development skills, these are the only items you should change.
+Unless you have some (small) development skills and which to change other things, these are the only items you should change.
 See the source file `prefs.go`:

 ``` go
 /* user preferences */